 For this example scenario:

-- Select Pre auth when creating the rule, because you're using custom lists which can only be used before authorization.
+- Select Pre-authorization when creating the rule, because you are using custom lists which can only be used before authorization.

 - Name the rule guestBuysTooManyRestrictedProducts.